10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 (1)The Company’s product revenue includes PYLARIFY and DEFINITY among other products.
 This category represents the delivery of physical goods.
 The Company applies the same revenue recognition policies and judgments for all its principal products.

 The Company classifies its revenues into three product categories: Radiopharmaceutical Oncology, Precision Diagnostics, and Strategic Partnerships and Other Revenue.
 Radiopharmaceutical Oncology includes PYLARIFY and AZEDRA.
+In the first quarter of 2024, the Company discontinued the production of AZEDRA.
 Precision Diagnostics includes DEFINITY, TechneLite and other diagnostic imaging products.
-Strategic Partnerships and Other Revenue includes strategic partnerships and other arrangements related to other products of the Company, including our royalty revenue from our license of RELISTOR.
-On August 2, 2023, the Company sold the right to its RELISTOR net sales royalties, which is classified as a licensed intangible asset (“RELISTOR royalty asset”), under its license agreement with Bausch Health Companies, Inc. (“Bausch”); the Company retained the rights to future sales-based milestone payments.
+Strategic Partnerships and Other Revenue primarily includes out-licensing arrangements and partnerships for the Company’s biomarker solutions, digital solutions, and radiotherapeutic platforms, inclusive of two investigational stage diagnostic agents, MK-6240 and NAV-4694.
+On August 2, 2023, the Company sold its rights to the RELISTOR net sales royalty asset (the “RELISTOR royalty asset”) under its license agreement with Bausch Health Companies, Inc. (“Bausch”); the Company retained the rights to future sales-based milestone payments.

 Revenue by product category on a net basis is as follows: